Conservation travel: Help nature while you enjoy it.

 - we recycle all paper, glass and suitable plastics & aluminium through the local government recycling system.

-- our office and home use low-voltage light globes; all lighting, heating, computers and office equipment are turned off overnight; we do not use air-conditioning in our office or home.
+- our office and home use low-voltage light globes; all lighting, heating, computers and office equipment are turned off overnight; we avoid the use of air-conditioning in our office or home, but instead use ceiling fans in hot weather.

 - linen, tablecloths and our own clothes are dried on a washing line outside.
 We choose not to have a clothes dryer.